-Council provides a high quality sustainable water supply to the community for domestic use and has three water treatment plants providing reticulated water supplies for Gulgong, Mudgee and the area covered by Rylstone, Kandos, Charbon and Clandulla.
+Council provides a high quality sustainable water supply to the community for domestic use via three reticulated potable water supply systems that service the urban areas of Mudgee, Gulgong, Rylstone, Kandos, Charbon and Clandulla.

 To meet community aspirations the focus is to supply high quality water.
 Council will continue with a water main replacement program that ensures a high quality of infrastructure and continues to deliver high quality water.

-A major focus for Council will be to educate everyone on water conservation.
+A major focus for Council will be to educate the community on water conservation.
 Water is no longer the freely available commodity that has been enjoyed in the past.
-Council needs to think about tomorrow’s communities and their need to enjoy the same level of service as we have today.
-Council believes firmly in voluntary water conservation rather than imposed restrictions; however, if State Water demands restrictions then Council will be left with no options.
+Council needs to think about future generations and their need to enjoy the same level of service as we have today.

 In 2008/09, Council adopted a water charges structure that complies with State Government’s Best Practice Guidelines.
 This requires an access charge based on capacity (water meter size) and a two-step pricing system for water consumption for resident customers.

 Under the Best Practice Guidelines, Council must generate at least 75% of its income from residential customers via usage charges.
 Therefore, high volume water consumers will pay more than those who consume a lower volume of water.

 To view the current Fees and Charges applicable to water usage, please click here.

 Some financial relief may be available to residential property owners when water is lost due to an undetectable leak.
 Click here to view the policy.

 These are the major works planned for this year: